Sumiko Master Speaker Setup

 |A great deal has already been written about this process but I feel I need to add my two cents worth.
 I was trained at Sumiko in Berkeley over 10 years ago and have been refining the technique and educating my ears with my system ever since.
 At full retail price, including all cables, etc., my system is under $20,000.00 and I have had numerous 30 year audiophiles say they've never heard any hi fi at any price do what mine does, particularly in the areas of ambiance retrieval, the sense of space of the recording or performance venue, and total coherence and naturalness of sound coupled with an overall feeling of relaxation and immersion into the music.|

-The initial piece of music used for the set is The Ballad of the Runaway Horse - Rob Wasserman and Jennifer Warnes - Duets Album.
-It's also available on Famous Blue Raincoat, 24 Karat Gold CD.
-The song needs to be played at a loud level in order to make the bass nodes readily apparent.
+The initial piece of music used for the set is The Ballad of the Runaway Horse - Rob Wasserman with Jennifer Warnes - Duets Album.
+It's also available on Famous Blue Raincoat, 24 Karat Gold CD, or you can download it.
+The song needs to be played at a loud level (probably louder than you normally listen) in order to pressurize the room properly and make the bass nodes readily apparent.
 When listening for the bass nodes you're listening for three things, Linearity, Extension, and Output.
-LEO.
-Linearity, so you can hear all the notes being played, Extension, so when the big, low notes are hit they really go down there, and Output so there's plenty of bass.
+L-E-O. Linearity, so you can hear all the notes being played, Extension, so when the big, low notes are hit they really go down there, and Output so there's plenty of bass.